AnishRane/CrowdFunding/README.md

-**Note for Reviewer:** To successfully run the project, ensure that you are connected to the Sepolia Ethereum testnet or a compatible Ethereum network.
+** 📌 Note for Reviewer:** To successfully run the project, ensure that you are connected to the Sepolia Ethereum testnet or a compatible Ethereum network.